-This incendiary title needs some quick explaining.
+This incendiary title needs explaining.

 It is usually not true economic need but feminist ideology—that to be fulfilled a woman must have a career—that drives women to the work world.
-Some women aren’t even aware of the ideology, they blindly follow what feminism has set as the norm for the modern woman—that she has her own pay cheque and can support herself.
+Some women aren’t even aware of the ideology, but blindly follow what feminism has set as the norm for the modern woman—that she has her own pay cheque and can support herself.

 When men are displaced from their traditional role as head of the family, the right ordering of marriage and family life is abolished.
 Instead of husbands and fathers being authority figures that demand respect—and are even feared on occasion—they are reduced to one part bumbling idiots ruled over by their wives and children, and one part big “softies” that give in to the whims of the women and children in their lives.

 The state of a country’s men is reflected in the state of that country—in particular how it governs.
 If men cower in the corner from their wives and children, countries will shrink from their responsibilities.
 If there is chaos in the family, there will be chaos in the government.
-The foundation of society is the family, and when the family is destabilized, society is left open to decay and invasion.
+The main unit of society is the family, and when the family is destabilized, society is left open to decay and invasion.

-Although it is said that a civilization is ruined through its women, it is the weakness of men that leads to a civilization’s demise.
+Although it is said that a civilization is ruined through its women, it is the weakening of men that leads to a civilization’s demise.
 It is the role of men to protect civilization from internal decay and external attack.
 Weak men don’t make good warriors.
-What is more, they will fail to even recognize that warriors are needed.
+What is more, they will fail to recognize that warriors are needed.

 Destabilization of the old order officially began with the French Revolution and has continued down to today in many guises—feminism being one of them.
 Traditionally, men were called upon—expected to—lead, fight and protect—not so anymore.
 The importance of men’s role has been undermined by feminism—for woman’s emancipation depended upon her being treated like men and her acting like men and eventually usurping them.
 This usurpation has led to a subversion of sex roles—stay-at-home dads and ambitious career women—that is key to the chaos we now find in Western civilization.

-While feminism encouraged women to become more aggressive, it discouraged men’s aggression, resulting in a figurative castration of men in the West.
-Men’s aggressive nature though, is not necessarily a bad thing, and repressing it is ignoring that it exists for some reason (like fighting to the death for the Truth when necessary).
+While feminism encouraged women to become more aggressive, it discouraged men’s aggression resulting in a figurative castration of men in the West.
+Men’s aggressive nature though, is not necessarily a bad thing, and repressing it is ignoring that it exists for some reason (like fighting for the Truth when necessary).
 Men’s aggression simply needs to be channeled properly—how this can happen if men are put in a corner and asked to rock the baby to sleep because their wife is at a board meeting is difficult to fathom.

 Feminism sought to, and still does, “emancipate” women by destabilizing sex roles.
 This destabilization of sex roles has amounted to a destabilization of family and society by casting men’s masculinity and women’s femininity into chaos.
 The woman’s rights movement was aptly called a revolution even by the early suffragists who may seem quaint by 21st century standards but were radicals and knew it.